Age-Defying Face Recognition with Transformer-Enhanced Loss: Experiments

 \subsection{Network Settings}

-We conduct the experiments on the NVIDIA A100 GPU system.
-In this experiment, we use the combined loss from the standard and transformer branches.
-This experiment aims to achieve better outcomes using the collective contribution of both losses.
+We conduct the experiments on 8 NVIDIA A100 GPUs system.
 The learning rate is set as 0.1, which gets reduced by a factor of 10 at 10, 18, and 22 epochs.
-SGD optimizer is used with a momentum value of 0.9, and weight decay is set to 5e-4 for all three neural modules: a) ResNet100, b) ArcFace loss, and c) Transformer loss.
+SGD optimizer is used with a momentum value of 0.9, and weight decay is set to 5e-4 for all three neural modules: a) ResNet100, b) Metric loss, and c) Transformer loss.
 The embedding size of the ResNet network output is set as 512.
 We set the standard batch size of 512 for the training phase.
 The face images are normalized by subtracting 127.5 and dividing by 128.
 Apart from normalization, we flip the image randomly.
 There are other hyper-parameters that are used by metric loss functions, which we have varied slightly.
 The value for $s$ is 64 for all losses, but the value of $m$ is set as 0.35 for CosFace, 0.4 for AdaFace, and 0.45 for ArcFace loss.

 The transformer block contains six stacked encoder layers, each takes input of 512 in length.
-The block has multi-head attaention layer (total 8) and feed forward layer.
+The block has multi-head attention layer (total 8) and feed-forward layer.
 As the output, the transformer generates an embedding size of 512.